box/box-python-sdk/docs/legal_hold.md

 ==================

 Legal Hold Policy information describes the basic characteristics of the Policy, such as name, description, and filter dates.
+It is important to note that the legal hold object contains no information about what this policy applies to.

+If an order of discovery is received or the customer is part of an ongoing litigation, a legal hold policy can be created to keep track of everything that needs to be held.
+The actual holding is done via the Legal Hold Assignments endpoint.
+When the holds are no longer needed, the policy can be released by calling DELETE.

 Get Legal Hold Policy Information